Taking Property Valuation Seriously

 Estimating Market Value Based on Actual House Sales Prices

 A property's market value is the most probable price a seller can expect for it in an open and free market, under the condition that neither buyer nor seller are exposed to undue stress.
 The easiest way to gain a reasonable estimate of a property's market value is to compare the sales prices of similar property transactions.
-This method (common in places such as the USA and Scotland) relies on freely available comparable transaction data; such information has only recently become publicly available England and Wales.
+This method relies on freely available comparable transaction data.

 The data needed for a comparable sales analysis include sales price, transaction date, address, and information on property size, type and tenure.
 The aim is to assess the market value of a specific property in a specific location by finding out what people actually paid for similar properties.
 It is also worthwhile looking at the local market trend in house prices to assess the direction of prices over time in the location of interest.

 The main benefit of factual property price data is that it provides insights into the property market based on actual sales prices as opposed to asking prices.
 The resulting transparency will lead to fairer dealings for both house buyers and sellers.